ttsiodras/Score4/Rust/README.md

-Everybody and their grandmother talks about Rust these days, so I decided it's time to meet the lady myself and form an opinion on her virtues.
+Everybody talks about Rust these days, so I decided to dive in.
+Here's my first thoughts, after 24h with the language, porting my Score4 engine.

 Executive summary
 -----------------